 In the fiscal year of 2017, five individual shareholders contributed an aggregate of RMB2.95 million (approximately \$453,669) into China Liberal Beijing for an 8.8228% ownership interest and such amount was used to increase the paid-in capital of China Liberal Beijing.
 In addition, we also borrowed \$14,956 from Ngai Ngai Lam, 100% owner of the current largest shareholder of China Liberal, as working capital.

 Employment Agreements

-See "Executive Compensation - Agreements with Named Executive Officers".
+See "Management - Employment Agreements".

 DESCRIPTION OF SHARE CAPITAL